 and find a way to enjoy what otherwise can be a struggle

-This is one of the most important lessons I learned (and still learning) when it comes to creating, building projects, professional self-expression, satisfaction and sustainability.
+This is one of the most important lessons I learned (and still learning) about sustainability and starting new endeavours, be it a personal hobby, a new habit, or building a career.
 And here it is:

 I’ll start with running as an analogy, but see if you can start drawing parallels to work, hobbies and other areas of your life you as read along.